ImmigrantScreen

 Background and purpose

 In Norway, all women between the ages of 50 and 69 are invited every other year to BreastScreen Norway, which is a population-based screening program for breast cancer in Norway.
-A national screening program for colorectal cancer - ColorectalScreen Norway - will be rolled out in 2022/2023.
-Here, all women and men will be invited to participate during the year they turn 55.
+A national screening program for colorectal cancer - ColorectalScreen Norway - was rolled out in 2022/2023.
+Here, all women and men are invited to participate the year they turn 55.

-The Cancer Registry has therefore initiated the ImmigrantScreen project.
-The purpose is to investigate whether informing and inviting immigrants to breast and colorectal cancer screening in their assumed mother tongue, in addition to Norwegian, can affect attendance.
+The Cancer Registry of Norway has therefore initiated the ImmigrantScreen project.
+The purpose is to investigate whether informing and inviting immigrants to breast and colorectal cancer screening in their assumed mother tongue, in addition to Norwegian, will affect participation.
 The project will also examine factors that may influence immigrants' decisions to participate in cancer screening programs.
-A doctoral thesis on immigrants and the Mammography Program has already been completed.
+A doctoral thesis on immigrants and BreastScreen Norway has already been completed.

 Sub-studies and status

-Study 1: A randomized controlled study will investigate whether receiving invitations in one's own mother tongue, in addition to Norwegian, can affect participation in the Mammography Program among immigrant women.
-The analysis will compare attendance among those who received letters in both their assumed mother tongue and Norwegian with attendance among those who only received letters in Norwegian.
+Study 1: A randomized controlled trial to investigate whether receiving invitations in one's own mother tongue, in addition to Norwegian, affect participation in BreastScreen Norway among immigrant women.
+The analysis compare participation among those who received letters in both their assumed mother tongue and Norwegian with participation among those who only received letters in Norwegian.

-Study 2: A qualitative study will assess factors that may affect participation in colorectal screening among immigrants born in Poland and Pakistan.
+Study 2: A qualitative study to assess factors that may affect participation in colorectal screening among immigrants born in Poland and Pakistan.

 Data

-Study 1: The study used information from the Cancer Registry's databases, in accordance with cancer registry regulations.
-Information about the country of birth and about invitations and attendance for the Mammography Program was used.
-The study population consisted of women aged 50-69 who were invited to participate in the Mammography Program and were registered as being born in Algeria, Egypt, the Philippines, Iraq, Lebanon, Morocco, Pakistan, Palestine, Poland, Somalia, Sudan, Syria, or Tunisia.
+Study 1: The study used information from the Cancer Registry's databases, in accordance with the Cancer Registry Regulations.
+Information about country of birth and about invitations and attendance in BreastScreen Norway was used.
+The study population consisted of women aged 50-69 who were invited to participate in BreastScreen Norway and were registered as being born in Algeria, Egypt, the Philippines, Iraq, Lebanon, Morocco, Pakistan, Palestine, Poland, Somalia, Sudan, Syria, or Tunisia.

-Study 2: Thematic analysis is performed on qualitative interviews with immigrants aged 50 to 60 born in Poland and Pakistan.
-Interviews are semi-structured and conducted in Polish, Urdu, or Norwegian.
+Study 2: Thematic analysis were performed based on qualitative interviews with immigrants aged 50 to 60 born in Poland and Pakistan.
+Interviews were semi-structured and conducted in Polish, Urdu, or Norwegian.

 Organization

-The Cancer Registry is responsible for data management in the project and is the research responsible institution.
-They are responsible for obtaining the necessary approvals, collecting data, analyzing the data, and publishing results.
+The Cancer Registry of Norway, NIPH, is data controller for the project and the responsible research institution.
+We are responsible for obtaining the necessary approvals, collecting data, analyzing the data, and publishing results.

 Thy JE, Bhargava S, Larsen M, Akslen LA, Hofvind S. Early screening outcomes among non-immigrants and immigrants targeted by BreastScreen Norway, 2010-2019.
 Scand J Public Health.
 2023 May;51(3):403-411. doi: 10.1177/14034948221078701.
 Epub 2022 Mar 31.
 PMID: 35361004; PMCID: PMC10251461.